 Blog to book in a flash

-Make a book from your blogging platform of choice—Blurb supports content imports from Blogger, LiveJournal, TypePad, and WordPress.com.
+Make a book from your blogging platform of choice—Blurb supports content imports from Blogger, LiveJournal, and TypePad.
 From within our downloadable book-making tool, you can automatically add your blog's text, images, comments, and links (and keep out the stuff you don't want to add as well).
 You can also make an ebook to share and sell—even add audio and video into professionally designed fixed-format ebook page layouts.

 Let's get real about making a book—here's the best of our how-tos

 We're crazy about making books (obviously) but we understand that it can seem like a daunting process.
 Here's everything you need to get your cookbooks (or any book) started—and all wrapped up.

 IFBC 2013: Your chance to eat,

 drink and be merry!

 This year's IFBC, International Food Blogger Conference, is happening in Seattle over the weekend of September 20-22.
 Packed with informative sessions, the IFBC affords you the opportunity to rub shoulders with your favorite foodie bloggers and chow down on gourmet food and wine.
 And if you’re still hungry for more than that, you can learn a thing or two about food, writing, and technology.